KTM eDrive 16 electric balance bike review

 The makers say the KTM eDrive 16 is suitable for kids aged 5-8 (a smaller 12in wheel version is also available for younger/shorter kids).
 With three power settings – low, standard and high – it's capable of a top speed of 11mph (restricted to 5mph and 7.5mph in low and standard modes), and it’s at just 9kg it’s seriously lightweight.

-1. KTM eDrive 16 electric balance bike<br>Tested by Angus Dunn (aged 4) for six months<br>Quality 5/5, Value 3/5
+Tested by Angus Dunn (aged 4) for six months

-Seat height: 43 cm
+Seat height: 43cm

 Weight: 9 kg with battery